← All stories

 This summary was generated by an AI model.
 Always read the source for complete and accurate information.

-Paulo Roberto Falcao has backed Gian Piero Gasperini to win the Serie A title with AS Roma, speaking at a Media Day event in Rome.
-The legendary former Roma striker, who played for the club from 1980 to 1985, praised Gasperini's successful work at Atalanta and his impact since arriving at Trigoria.
-Falcao singled out Wesley as a key player who can serve as Gasperini's extra weapon in the title push.
-During his appearance, Falcao also paid tribute to Roma legends Bruno Conti and Francesco Totti.
-He revealed an untold chapter from his own career, disclosing that in 1991 he came close to joining Roma as a coach, though the opportunity never progressed beyond initial discussions.
-Roma News notes that Falcao regularly appears on Rai Uno's World Cup programme "Notti Mondiali," which has delivered record audiences exceeding 2 million viewers with strong viewership peaks.
+Paulo Roberto Falcao has backed Gian Piero Gasperini to win the Serie A title with AS Roma, speaking at a Media Day event.
+The legendary striker praised Gasperini's work at Atalanta and his impact since arriving at Trigoria, suggesting Wesley could be his "extra weapon" in the title race.
+Falcao also paid tribute to Roma legends Bruno Conti, calling him "a brother," and Francesco Totti, describing him as "a great player."
+Both outlets report that Falcao revealed an untold chapter from his career, disclosing that in 1991 he came close to joining Roma as a coach.
+"They never contacted me again," Falcao stated, indicating the opportunity never progressed beyond initial discussions.
+Forza Roma additionally notes that Falcao commented on a Turone goal, arguing it "did not need VAR or today's technology to validate it" in his perspective on modern refereeing standards.

 AI synthesis of all sources below — always check the originals.